 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 Matthew 5:48

-While having a perfectly clean home is a salutary aim, having a heart that is free from bitterness, impatience, and anger is of most noble importance.
+While having a perfectly clean home is a salutary aim, having a heart that is free from bitterness is of most noble importance.
 And where else to find healing in the wounds of our own hearts but through the most perfect hearts raised on the face of earth, The Sacred Heart of Jesus and Immaculate Heart of Mary!

 Our line of Traditional Catholic Planners and Calendars

 Along the way of learning motherhood, I learned the art of planning.